georgeflanagin/blather/README.md

-# travesty
+# bLaTheR
-A very simple, one file, pure-Python predictive text generator, with no external dependencies.
+A very simple, one file, pure-Python predictive text generator, with few external dependencies.
 As a demonstration, it is entertaining.

 ### About